makinteract/vscode-microbit-micropython/README.md

 ## Requirments

 The only requirment is to have Python installed and in the _PATH_ variable.
 Other dependencies ([microfs](https://github.com/ntoll/microfs) and [uflash](https://github.com/ntoll/uflash)) are taken care of automatically.

+This extension also draws some inspiration from [another micro:bit python extension](https://github.com/PhonicCanine/vscode-microbit), which you might want to consider as an alternative.

+---

+## For developers

+If you want to modify this extension, fork then clone this repository on your machine.
+Run `npm install`, to install dependencies (need to have Node.js installed).
+From any javascript file, press `F5` to run the extension locally in debug mode.

 ---